 - Sand Wedge: 56°

-Ideally, you wait a 4 to 6-degree loft progression throughout your entire wedge system for consistent and predictable yardage gapping.
+Ideally, you want a 4 to 6-degree loft progression throughout your entire wedge system for consistent and predictable yardage gapping.
 A common setup might be PW (45°), GW (50°), SW (55°), and Lob Wedge (60°).

-Matching Set Wedge vs. Specialty anelay Style Wedge
+Matching Set Wedge vs. Specialty Style Wedge

-There's no wrong answer here aIt depan on your an an your skills.
-A aeneral rule athat: if you hit mainly full shots with your wedges, stick with the forseenivenes of a and wedge But if you hit a t-d an half an three-puarter shots, you ann a specialty a better feel an that antrol.
+There's no wrong answer here.
+It depends on your needs and your skills.
+As a general rule of thumb: if you hit mainly full shots with your wedges, stick with the forgiveness of a set wedge.
+But if you hit a lot of half and three-quarter shots, you might find a specialty wedge offers better feel and control.

 Final Thoughts

 In the end, that "AW" or "GW" on a golf club isn't some strange, complicated piece of equipment.
-It’s a beautifully simple solution to a common problem created by modern club design - filling the all-important distance gap between your pitching wedge and sand wedge.
+It’s a beautifully simple solution to a common problem created by modern club design - filling the all-important distance gap between your Pitching Wedge and Sand Wedge.
 By checking your lofts, knowing your distances, and choosing a wedge that fits your setup, you can turn a former "no man's land" yardage into your new favorite scoring opportunity.